wallyjaytechh/WALLYJAYTECH-MD/README.md

 #### DEPLOY TO CODESPACE

-1. If You don't have an account in Codespace.
-Create a account.
+1. If You don't have an account on Codespace.
+Create an account.
     <br>
 <a href='https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fcodespaces' target="_blank"><img alt='CREATE' src='https://img.shields.io/badge/CREATE-h?color=cyan&style=for-the-badge&logo=codespace' width="96.35" height="28"/></a></p>